markwestcott34/stargazer-booktabs/README.md

 This is a slightly modified version of the excellent [stargazer](https://cran.r-project.org/web/packages/stargazer/vignettes/stargazer.pdf) package by Marek Hlavac.

-In contrast to the main package, this fork outputs tables which use the booktabs commands `\toprule` `\midrule` and `\bottomrrule` for horizontal rules.
+In contrast to the main package, this fork outputs tables which use the booktabs commands `\toprule` `\midrule` and `\bottomrule` for horizontal rules.

 To install: